|

 The bear on the carcass turned back and forth, shifting from front to back, lying down, and sitting on the elk as if he was riding it.
 He also tried to cover it by splashing water on it!
 The bears on the creek bank got tired of waiting and stood up, sometimes making a move toward the carcass, but then drawing back.
 The big dark bear in the middle opens his mouth and seems to huff at them.

 Two of the wolves, a gray and a black, step in the water approaching the bear.
 The water is not deep, reaching only just above their elbows.
-They too give up on challenging the bear, the gray crossing over and lying near the bear on the left bank, and the black finding a grassy spot farther down the bank.
+They too give up on challenging the bear,

 The two light grays both have collars and could be 640F and 641M.
 So, I think I am looking at the wolf I collared!
 Not sure which she is, but one of those two has to be her.
 The other gray wolves are bigger and darker, one with a very white belly.